ZhonghaoZ/AMP-Net_TIP/README.md

 # AMP-Net: Denoising based Deep Unfolding for Compressive Image Sensing
-This repository provides a pytorch-based implementation of paper **AMP-Net: Denoising based Deep Unfolding for Compressive Image Sensing** which is accepted by **IEEE Transactions on Image Processing**.
+This repository provides a pytorch-based implementation of the model proposed by the paper **AMP-Net: Denoising based Deep Unfolding for Compressive Image Sensing** which is accepted by **IEEE Transactions on Image Processing**.

 If you use this code, please kindly cite ...